 4. Directing

 The GM oversees and manages daily operations for the business.
-This means providing direct management of the leadership team and delegating tasks to the appropriate department.
-An excellent general manager keeps consistent communication with employees, department heads, and the CEO.
+This means providing direct leadership team management and delegating tasks to the appropriate department.
+An excellent general manager communicates consistently with employees, department heads, and the CEO.

-A big part of this includes developing policies and procedures for each department to follow.
+A big part of this includes developing policies and procedures for each department.
 It’s up to the general manager to establish and enforce organizational standards across the board.

 5. Leading

 I’ve written at length about the traits of successful leaders—your general manager should have all of these and more.
-They should motivate and encourage employees, primarily through leading by example.
-According to Forbes, “there is no way that employees can change and evolve… unless they see their managers doing the same.”
+They should motivate and encourage employees, primarily by leading by example.
+According to Forbes, “There is no way that employees can change and evolve… unless they see their managers doing the same.”

-The general manager should be an excellent communicator and should be capable of resolving conflicts favorably.
+The general manager should be an excellent communicator who can resolve conflicts favorably.
 They’re first in line to establish and uphold the company culture and must be an example that every teammate can look up to.

 Hiring a General Manager can be liberating and invigorating for your business.
 When you need help with this decision, fill out my contact form for a complimentary video conversation with a professional business coach.
 That’s me!